team-charls/charls/README.md

 ## About this software

 This project's goal is to provide a full implementation of the ISO/IEC 14495-1:1999, "Lossless and near-lossless compression of continuous-tone still images: Baseline" standard.
 This library is written from scratch in portable C++.
 The master branch uses modern C++14.
 The 1.x branch is maintained in C++03.
 All mainstream JPEG-LS features are implemented by this library.
-According to preliminary test results published on http://imagecompression.info/gralic, CharLS is about *twice as fast* as the original HP code, and beats both JPEG-XR and JPEG 2000 by a factor 3.
+According to preliminary test results published on <http://imagecompression.info/gralic,> CharLS is about *twice as fast* as the original HP code, and beats both JPEG-XR and JPEG 2000 by a factor 3.

 ### Limitations

 The following JPEG-LS options are not supported by the CharLS implementation.
 Most of these options are rarely used in practice.

 * No support for JPEG restart markers (RST).
+  Restart markers make it possible to recover from corrupted JPEG files, but are seldom used for data recovery scenarios.
 * No support for sub-sampled scans.
+  Sub-sampling is a lossly encoding mechanism and not used in lossless scenarios.
 * No support for multi component frames with mixed component counts in a single scan.
+  While technical possible all known JPEG-LS codecs put multi-component (color) images in a single scan or in multiple scans, but not use a mix of these in one file.
 * No support for oversize image dimension.
 Maximum supported image dimensions are [1, 65535] by [1, 65535].
 * No support for JPEG-LS mapping tables.
+* No support Point transform.
+  Point transform is a lossly encoding mechanism and not used in lossless scenarios.

 #### Note about JPEG-LS part 2